Canon M6 vs Fujifilm X-A3

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More affordable: Was introduced into a lower priced category (49 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in August 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the M6 emerges as the winner of the contest (7 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the M6 comes out slightly ahead of the X-A3 (7 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.